 Fascist ideology hates unions.
 The fascist creed belongs to Hitler and Mussolini.
 They knew unions are the very bedrock of democracy.
-Right-wing governments employ fascist language to undermine union representation, or quash it altogether.
+Right-wing governments employ fascist language to undermine union representation, or suppress it altogether.

 A labour union is the chief mechanism by which a democracy guides the distribution of wealth at a local level.
 Its function is to organise collective bargaining.
 Elected governments are meant to do the same job at a national level, but for wider social benefits such as sustaining infrastructure and institutions.

 Trade unions are a source of cooperation and community.
 They exist to achieve wage equality.
 Their function is to protect workers against economic vicissitude.
 According to fascist policy – which we see arising everywhere in the UK and abroad – unions must be smashed to render workers isolated, prepared to accept whatever is offered.

 In Part One of Mein Kampf Hitler attacks unions over an over again.
-Unions are fascism’s Public Enemy Number 1.
 Hitler wanted a blindly obedient fighting force loyal only to the national leader of government.
-In the GMB’s case, it’s to a Labour government in the image of the GMB.

 Whether or not Wolfson is intellectually aware of Hitler’s outlook is unknown but she is able to discern fascist language to a degree, commendably assiduous in condemning anti-Semitism in the Labour Party, a fighter of sorts.
-However, Labour’s travails isn’t for this essay.
+However, Labour’s travails are not for this essay.

 The current attack on unions